Bijoynagar

 Bijoynagar is a town in the Kamrup district.
 It is on the south bank of the river Brahmaputra.

 Transport

-Bijoynagar is located on National Highway 17 and is well together with Guwahati and other nearby towns with both government and private commercial vehicles.
+Bijoynagar is located on National Highway 17 and is well connected with Guwahati and other nearby towns with both government and private commercial vehicles.

 Religion

 Religion

 As of the 2021 census, 39.45% of the population are Hindus, Muslims are 39.45% and Jain are 1.55%.